How to Transition from Hospital to Subacute Rehab: A Step-by-Step Discharge Guide

 Keeping Family Members Informed

 We understand how important it is for families to stay connected and informed about their loved one’s care.
-To keep families up to date, we use a variety of communication methods:
+To keep families up to date, our Rehab Voorhees NJ uses a variety of communication methods:

 • Communication Methods: